Jacob sheep: Wool and skins

-While other British and Northern European multi-horned sheep have a fine inner coat and a coarse, longer outer coat, Jacobs have a medium grade fleece and no outer coat.
+While other British and Northern European multi-horned sheep have a fine inner coat and a coarse, longer outer coat, Jacobs have a medium-grade fleece and no outer coat.
 Lambs of the more primitive lines are born with a coat of guard hair that is protective against rain and cold; this birth coat is shed at 3–6 months.

 Some individual sheep may develop a natural "break", or marked thinning, of the fleece in springtime, which can lead to a natural shedding of the fleece, particularly around the neck and shoulders.
-The medium-fine grade wool has a high lustre, and is highly sought after by handspinners if it is free of kemp.
+The medium-fine-grade wool has a high lustre, and is highly sought after by handspinners.
 The colours may be separated or blended after shearing and before spinning to produce various shades of yarn from a single fleece, from nearly white to nearly black.
 Tanned Jacob sheepskins also command high market prices.